-Leanne Miller is funded by a NIHR/HEE Clinical Doctoral Research Fellowship.
+Leanne Miller was funded by a NIHR/HEE Clinical Doctoral Research Fellowship (2015-2019).

 The content of this webpage presents independent research funded by the National Institute for Health Research (NIHR) and Health Education England.
 The views expressed are those of the authors and not necessarily those of the NHS, the NIHR or the Department of Health.